-Walker Nature Center maintains a small but nice collection of dirt trails near the Glade Stream Valley and down to Lake Audubon on the other side of Glade Drive.
+Walker Nature Center maintains a small but nice collection of dirt trails near the Glade Stream.
 Just before you reach Soapstone Drive, turn right and cross a bridge onto a dirt trail.
-Follow the trails uphill and cross Glade to visit the Walker Nature Center, which offers information about local nature, along with bathrooms and a water fountain.
-Pick up a trail map and explore the trails down to Lake Audubon if time allows.
+Follow the trails uphill and cross Glade to visit the Walker Nature Center.
+There are more trails, on the other side of Glade Drive, that lead downhill to Lake Audubon.
+Pick up a trail map and explore the trails if time allows.

 Nearby Dining and Drink